 But this site isn’t solely about the 51st North Carolina.
 It provides information about how North Carolina organized and managed its military units during the Civil War, hardships experienced by Tar Heel civilians on the home front, descriptions of other regiments, both Confederate and Union, that fought alongside or against the Fifty-First, and profiles of prominent people of the time.
 The blog contains a wide variety of articles about various Civil War topics.

 New content should be added weekly.
-Keep checking back once a month to see what’s new.
+Keep checking back occasionally to see what’s new.
 Click HERE to be notified when new content is added.